 Universal Display (NASDAQ:OLED) as its ticker implies, is all about organic light-emitting diodes (OLED).
 These low-power displays are in demand wherever there is a glowing screen.

-And its uses are continuing grow.
-The new generation of smartphones are moving toward use of the technology and large-screen televisions and computer monitors are already there.
+And its uses are continuing to grow.
+The new generation of smartphones is moving toward the use of the technology and large-screen televisions and computer monitors are already there.
 We’re still transitioning from LED to OLED, but that transition is well on its way.
 And then we’ll have OLED screens for a long time before a replacement comes along.

-The stock is up 103% this year and now that the trade war is cooling, that growth is sure to continue.
+The stock was holding the line for much of this year, and once the markets gain their feet, that growth is sure to continue.
 As more and more companies — and households — adopt the “mother of all technologies,” trust me: That growth is just getting started.

 Heico (NYSE:HEI) is an aerospace and electronics firm that has been around since 1949.